-This company also covers water sports, so if you're into hiking and kayaking, river rafting or packrafting, be sure to check them out.
+Outdoor Play also covers water sports, so if you're into hiking plus kayaking, river rafting or packrafting, be sure to check them out.

 REI is a member-owned gear co-op, originating in my home town, Seattle USA.
 I've been a member since 1977!!

 Make a beeline for the REI Outlet.

-Caution: Sometimes the prices are beat elsewhere (see discount hiking gear stores listed above).
+Caution: Sometimes the prices may appear to be beat elsewhere (see discount hiking gear stores listed above).

-But what you can't beat is their customer service and return policies - they always stand behind what they sell.
+But what you can't beat is REI Co-op's customer service and return policies - they always stand behind what they sell.

-And as a co-op member, you receive a rebate each year (generally around 10% in late February), tied to the amount you purchase.
+And as a co-op member, you receive a rebate each year (generally around 10% in March), tied to the amount you purchase.